-Asset / Liability Classification / Measurement

-Cash and cash equivalent
+Asset / Liability Classification / Measurement Cash and cash equivalent Amortized cost Restricted cash Amortized cost Accounts payables and accrued liabilitie s Amortized cost

-Restricted cash

-Accounts payables and accrued liabilities

-Amortized cost

-Amortized cost

-Amortized cost

 Derecognition

 The Company derecognizes financial assets only when the contractual rights to cash flows from the financial assets expire, or when it transfers the financial assets and substantially all of the associated risks and rewards of ownership to another entity.
 Gains and losses on derecognition are recognized in the statements of comprehensive loss.